-Estimation of Blood Glucose level by Folin-Wu method is one of the clinical biochemistry protocol.
+Estimation of blood glucose levels by the Folin-Wu method is one of the clinical biochemistry protocols.
 You can download these protocols from the given link.

 The modification of the Folin and Wu method for quantitative blood sugar determination used in this laboratory consists merely in:

-1. Diluting the unknown after the addition of the phosphomolybdate – phosphotungstate sugar reagent and development of color until it is approximately the same shade as the standard, instead of to a constant amount, before a calorimetric comparison is made; and
+- Diluting the unknown after the addition of the phosphomolybdate – phosphotungstate sugar reagent and development of colour until it is approximately the same shade as the standard, instead of to a constant amount, before a calorimetric comparison is made; and

-Estimation of Blood Glucose level by Folin-Wu method
+Estimation of Blood Glucose Levels by the Folin-Wu method

-To estimate Glucose level in Blood by Folin-Wu method
+To estimate the glucose level in the blood by the Folin-Wu method.

-When glucose or other reducing agents are treated with an alkaline copper solution they reduce the copper with the result insoluble cuprous oxide is formed.
+When glucose or other reducing agents are treated with an alkaline copper solution, they reduce the copper.
+As a result, an insoluble cuprous oxide is formed.
 The reaction depends on temperature, duration of heating, a degree of alkalinity.
-The ratio of glucose to cuprous oxide form may be varied after heating far a period.
-The cuprous oxide form is allowed to react with phosphomolybdate to form molybdenum blue colored complex which can be read colorimetrically using red filter on at 680nm.
+It may vary the ratio of glucose to cuprous oxide form after heating for a period.
+The cuprous oxide form can react with phosphomolybdate to form a molybdenum blue coloured complex, which can be read colorimetrically using a red filter at 680nm.

-- 1% Sugar solution: 1 gram of sugar is added in 100ml saturated benzoic acid.
+- 1% Sugar Solution: 1 gram of sugar is added to 100 mL of saturated benzoic acid.